 These three orders offer a way for technical writers to create knowledge transfer documentation that logically groups ideas in a way that communicates their use for a situation.
 By implementing these three orders, EDC’s technical writers can customize search results by categorizing them in more specific ways, based on the Pyramid Principle.
-These search results are done by embedding Google Search into knowledge management systems.
-Once all this is done, the contextual help of machine learning to offer recommendations to assist with knowledge transfer can be used.
+Google embeds search results into knowledge management systems.
+Furthermore, machine learning offers contextual recommendation help to assist with knowledge transfer.
 To accomplish this, however, technical writers with multiple disciplines will be necessary to supercharge the next generation of knowledge management systems.

-The use of knowledge management systems in a company is incredibly beneficial in streamlining work.
-Proper knowledge sharing through optimal technical documentation by a technical writer is the best way to go about this.
-The different areas of expertise for a technical writer are what makes them best suited to account for any business’s need when it comes to establishing or updating a knowledge management system.
+In conclusion, the use of knowledge management systems in a company is incredibly beneficial in streamlining work.
+Proper knowledge sharing through optimal technical documentation by a technical writer is the best way to do this.
+The different areas of expertise for technical writers are what makes them best suited to account for any business’s need when it comes to establishing or updating a knowledge management system.